|

 and its decisions are understandable to humans because the knowledge

 is in the form of human-readable “rules”.
-The approach
+This approach

-has also been applied to modeling and controlling telephone traffic,
+was also applied to modeling and controlling telephone traffic,

 fault finding, stock market prediction, building neural networks